corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 #### Build Muscle Memory

 Muscle memory in programming is highly underrated.
-People will tell you that this is what code completion is for, but I believe it's super important to get into the flow: if you constantly blunder over syntax errors or, worse, just wait for the next auto-completion to make progress, that is a terrible developer experience.
+People will tell you that this is what code completion is for, but I believe it's a requirement to reach a state of flow: if you constantly blunder over syntax errors or, worse, just wait for the next auto-completion to make progress, that is a terrible developer experience.

-When writing manually, you will make mistakes.
+When writing manually, you will make more mistakes.
-Mistakes are good at this stage!
 Embrace them!
-These mistakes will help you learn to parse the compiler output.
+These mistakes will help you learn to understand the compiler output.
 You will get a "feeling" for how the output looks in different error scenarios.
 Don't gloss over these errors.
 Over time you will develop an intuition about what feels "rustic."

 #### Predict The Output

-Another thing I like to do is to run "prediction exercises" where you guess if code will compile before running it.
+Another thing I like to do is to run "prediction exercises" where I guess if code will compile before running it.
 This builds intuition.
 Try to make every program free of syntax errors before you run it.
 Don't be sloppy.
 Of course, you won't always succeed, but you will get much better at it over time.

-#### Try to solve problems yourself, only *then* look up the solution.
+#### Try To Solve Problems Yourself, Only *Then* Look Up The Solution.

 Read lots of other people's code.
 I recommend [`ripgrep`](https://github.com/BurntSushi/ripgrep), for example, which is some of the best Rust code out there.

-#### Develop a healthy share of reading/writing code.
+#### Develop A Healthy Share Of Reading/Writing Code.

 Don't be afraid to get your hands dirty.
-What do you avoid?
+Which areas of Rust do you avoid?
 What do you run away from?
 Focus on that.
 Tackle your blind spots.
 Track your common "escape hatches" (unsafe, clone, etc.) to identify your current weaknesses.
-For example, if you are scared of proc macros, write a few of them.
+For example, if you are scared of proc macros, write a bunch of them.

-#### Break your code
+#### Break Your Code

 After you're done with an exercise, break it!
 See what the compiler says.
 See if you can explain what happens.

-#### Don't use other people's crates while learning
+#### Don't Use Other People's Crates While Learning

-A poor personal version is better than a perfect external crate.
+A poor personal version is better than a perfect external crate (at least while learning).
-Write library code yourself as an exercise.
+Write some small library code yourself as an exercise.
 Notable exceptions are probably `serde` and `anyhow`, which can save you time dealing with JSON inputs and setting up error handling that you can spend on other tasks as long as you know how they work.